PhilippeMarcMeyer/FieldsLinker/README.md

 You can link on a one to one basis or on a one to many basis.
 Fields can be declared as mandatory the result reporting an error in case there are not filled.

 ![screen shot](https://raw.githubusercontent.com/PhilippeMarcMeyer/FieldsLinker/master/filedLinker.jpg)

-v 0.60 :
+v 0.72 : New lineStyle : square-ends-dotted : white dots at the beginings and ends of lines on hover v 0.60 :
 Mandatory fields show a tooltip (mandatoryErrorMessage) disable/enable : disable/enable everything, the global opacity is set to 0.5